mrakgr/The-Spiral-Language/readme.md

 ```
 `term_cast` works by taking a function as its first argument and a type as its second.
 It emulates a function call, gets the return type of the term function from the result of that, and set the input type to the first argument.
 In the generated code, it flattens the arguments a single tuple level.

-Term level functions have their enviroments hidden and the only information available to the evaluator is its type.
+Term level functions have their environments hidden and the only information available to the evaluator is its type.

-On the Cuda side, term functions are also allowed with the restriction that their enviroments be empty.
-Meaning, they cannot capture variables in their lexical scope.
+On the Cuda side, term functions are also allowed with the restriction that their environments be empty.
+Meaning, they cannot capture variables in their lexical scope and can only be used as function pointers.
 Despite that restriction, they are useful for interop with Cuda libraries.

 All the features of Spiral with the exception of heap allocated modules and closures can be used on the Cuda side.